 Oct 4, 2016

 Poliquit is also the first Filipino to wear the Brooks Hyperion shoe.

-It’s not a Personal Best (PB) nor Season Best (SB) now I learned going out fast is not good forme did 6:05 in the first 2km which supposed to do in the last 2 km.
-I did my best to keep closed in the lead pack, the pace was too fast as they start injecting the pace around 3:05mins per km after 2km mark I found myself fading passed the 10km mark in 32:28 mins that were 32 seconds fast as my target 33 mins.
+It’s not a Personal Best (PB) nor Season Best (SB); now I learned going out fast is not good forme did 6:05 in the first 2km, which supposed to do in the last 2 km.
+I did my best to keep close to the lead pack; the pace was too fast as they start injecting the pace around 3:05mins per km; after 2km mark, I found myself fading past the 10km mark in 32:28 mins that were 32 seconds fast as my target 33 mins.

-He made a move and left me then I found my self again alone in 17km Matty Davy caught me who seriously keeping his own pace around 3:19-3:20/km even I felt empty in my tank I knew I could handle the pace of 3:20 until finish line then I made a move I closed to Matt behind that moment in 17km mark I knew I will smash my SB 1:11:08 held in Condura if I will just maintain the pace suddenly at 19km mark I felt what we so-called stomach cramps that forced me to slow down in the last 2km and finish the race with unofficial time 1:12:23,
+He made a move and left me; then I found myself again alone in 17km.
+Matty Davy caught me who seriously keeping his own pace around 3:19-3:20/km even I felt empty in my tank, I knew I could handle the pace of 3:20 until the finish line then I made a move I closed to Matt behind that moment in 17km mark I knew I would smash my SB 1:11:08 held in Condura if I will maintain the pace suddenly at 19km mark I felt what we so-called stomach cramps that forced me to slow down in the last 2km and finish the race with unofficial time 1:12:23,

 Matt closed to the two Korean ahead of us and finished 1:10:48 seconds.
-However top 3 was dominated by African Country: 1st Kenya, 2nd Ethiopia, 3rd Kenya.
+However, the top 3 were dominated by African Country: 1st Kenya, 2nd Ethiopia, 3rd Kenya.